 A double-circuit 230 kilovolt (kV) transmission line between the Main Facility site and the existing NJ TRANSIT Mason Substation will be installed running along the NJ TRANSIT right-of-way.
-The existing transmission towers will be evaluated for structural soundness to determine whether they can support the new transmission lines.
-New transmission towers may have to be installed depending on the results of the structural survey.
-The NJ TRANSIT Mason Substation will be expanded to accommodate two new 230 kV feeders.
-The Main Facility site will be coincident with the M&E Line and no property acquisition is anticipated to be required for these improvements.
+The existing catenary poles, which support transmission lines, will be evaluated for structural soundness to determine whether they can support the new transmission lines.
+New transmission poles may have to be installed depending on the results of the structural survey.
+If new transmission line poles are required, they will be located near the existing catenary poles within NJ TRANSIT's right-of-way.
+The height and footprint of the transmission line poles will be determined based on the electrical requirements of the new system and the criteria of the operating railroad.
+The NJ TRANSIT Mason Substation is being expanded as part of a separate project to accommodate two new 230 kV feeders.
+The Kearny Site is coincident with the Morris & Essex Line and no property acquisition would be required for these improvements.